sstevenlin/Sudoku/README.md

 # Sudoku
-A Sudoku game created with Java
+A simple Sudoku game created in Java utilizing arrays